OperaVaria/unit-converter-web/docs/README.md

 literature, their source is duly noted and verifiable in the unit database.
 The short information notices on the interface provide the user with the basic context of the selected unit or unit system.

-The unit converter is available with both English and Hungarian interfaces.
+The application is available with both English and Hungarian interfaces.

 ## Database